-This acquisition is deemed a transaction among entities under common control.
-The ultimate parent company, Algoma Steel Parent S.C.A. is unchanged.
-The transaction is among entities under common control and therefore do not result in a change in control at the ultimate parent level.
+This acquisition was deemed a transaction among entities under common control.
+The ultimate parent company at the time of the transaction, Algoma Steel Parent S.C.A. was unchanged.
+The transaction was among entities under common control and therefore did not result in a change in control at the ultimate parent level.
 Accordingly, the Company accounted for this transaction at the carrying amount of net assets.
 The difference between the share consideration received or transferred and the carrying amount of the net assets was considered immaterial, as such no gain or loss was recognized in the consolidated financial statements of the Company.
 Resultantly, the Company's financial position and results of operations are presented as though they were operating continuously from the beginning.

 The consolidated financial statements have been prepared on a going concern assumption using historical cost basis, except for certain financial instruments that are measured at fair value, as explained in the accounting policies disclosed in Note 3.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.
-The going concern assumption assumption assumes the realization of assets and the discharge of liabilities in the normal course of business.
+The going concern assumption assumes the realization of assets and the discharge of liabilities in the normal course of business.